-This policy has been written with reference to the 'Supporting Children and Young People with Healthcare Needs in Schools' Guidance document (Scottish Government 2017).
-It aligns with current NMC Principles of Good Practice and GDPR regulations.
+This policy has been written with reference to the 'Supporting Children and Young People with Healthcare Needs in Schools' Guidance document (Scottish Government 2017), Medicines Act (1968) It aligns with current NMC Principles of Good Practice and GDPR regulations.

-This Dollar Academy policy pertains to the safe administration of medicines to both day pupils, boarding pupils (in school and on trips) and staff.
+This Dollar Academy policy pertains to the safe administration of medicines to day and boarding pupils (in school and on trips) and staff.

-For the purpose of this policy, the term parent is used to define those with parental responsibility for a pupil.
+For the purpose of this policy, the term 'parent' is used to define those with parental responsibility for a pupil.